 Image of God as our commission

-What did the “image of God” mean to the first audience of Genesis 1?
-We get insights from the rest of the Old Testament, which frequently uses “image” in the context of idol worship.
+A third understanding of the image of God rests on the question: What did the “image of God” mean to the first audience of Genesis 1?
+The Old Testament frequently uses the word “image” in the context of idol worship.
 In the ancient cultures of Egypt and Canaan, people made images of their gods from metal and wood and set them up in local temples to worship.
-Hebrew scholar Joseph Lam writes that the idol “was believed to be the true manifestation of the god in the midst of the people.”11 In the Ten Commandments, God prohibits his people from making such images (Exodus 20:4-6), because God cannot be contained in, or even represented by, an idol made by human hands (see Isaiah 44:6-20).
-Israel’s temple contained no representation of God himself.
+Hebrew scholar Joseph Lam writes that the idol “was believed to be the true manifestation of the god in the midst of the people.”
+In the Ten Commandments, God prohibits his people from making such images (Exod.
+20:4-6), because God cannot be contained in, or even represented by, an idol made by human hands (see Is.
+44:6-20).
+Therefore Israel’s temple contained no physical representation of God himself.

 In fact, it is possible to argue grammatically for the validity of the translation ‘as the image of God’ as opposed to ‘in the image of God’. … The Hebrew phraseology here denotes not so much the manner of the creation of the human being (i.e. the “mold” out of which humans are created), but rather the intended function of the human being in the world.
-Humans aren’t just made in God’s image, they are called to be his image in the world.12
+Humans aren’t just made in God’s image, they are called to be his image in the world.

 Connections to evolution

-We believe that God created humans in biological continuity with all life on earth, but also as spiritual beings.
-God established a unique relationship with humanity by endowing us with his image and calling us to an elevated position within the created order.
-Thus, BioLogos believes that God created humanity using the process of evolution and endowed us with his image.
-Both views of the image of God (“spiritual capacity” and “commission”) are compatible with the scientific evidence for evolution, and both views are affirmed by individuals in the BioLogos community.
-In fact, the two views are not mutually exclusive.
+How might these models of the image of God fit with evolution?
+At BioLogos we believe that God created humans in biological continuity with all life on earth; the distinct cognitive abilities we have were given to us by God through this gradual process.
+We also believe that God created us as spiritual beings; God established a unique relationship with humanity by endowing us with his image and calling us to an elevated position within the created order.
+Science cannot judge our spiritual capacities or divine calling, so there is no contradiction.
+These various views are affirmed by individuals in the BioLogos community, and in fact the views are not mutually exclusive.

 Living out our calling as image bearers

-- Seek to attain the whole image of God in Christ (Ephesians 4:23).
+- Seek to attain the whole image of God in Christ (Eph.
+4:23).
 As the Holy Spirit works in us to bring about the new self, we are being molded more and more into the true image of the Creator.

 - Worship the Creator.
 Of all the created order, humanity is the leading voice to speak our praise back to the One who made us.